Team-Fuho/resourcepack/readme.md

 ### 1. Decals

 - First, add pictures into `decals/`, guides and schema written in `decals.txt`.
-- Run `deno run decals.ts` to generate minecraft-compatible models apply to `minecraft:paper` item
+- Run `deno task decals` to generate minecraft-compatible models apply to `minecraft:paper` item
 - Open `explore.html` in browser.
 Please don't use IE :)